MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

     ``Fork`` or ``Downstream``: a copy of the upstream repository, owned by the developer.
 This is where development branches are created and worked on.

-    ``Remote``: the version of the upstream or forked repository that is hosted by Github.
+    ``Remote``: the version of either the upstream or the forked repository that is hosted by Github.

     ``Clone``: a local copy of the upstream or forked repository.